japsharan/Kaur_Japsharan_A1SDF/README.md

 - `cd`: [making changes in the current directory]
 - `code`: [open a file in VS code]
 - `ls`: [ write the contents of directory]
+## Importance of version control:

+for understanding the changes that is made by someone  and why, we can trace the modifications history. due to branches and merging features more than one developers can work on the same project without copying each other's work.
+VS code allows us to revert back if a change causes any issues. in case of system crashes version control system keeps backups of our code.